 Tel: 301-652-AOTA (2682)

+Students must complete all fieldwork requirements within 24 month of completion of the didactic portion of the program.
 Graduates of the program are eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 Most states, including Connecticut, require licensure in order to practice; however, most initial state licenses are usually based on the results of the NBCOT certification examination.

 State-by-State Occupational Therapy Licensure